ssoudan/edisonIsThePilot/DESIGN.md

 ## 1 -- Problem statement

 For now, we want **a system that can hold the heading by acting on the rudder**.

+DISCLAIMER -- this can hurt and/or cause plenty of other things you don't want.
+Don't use it unless that's what your are after!

 ### 1.1 Requirements